Instructionally Related Activities

 What is an IRA?

-An instructionally Related Activity (IRA) is an "out-of-class experience" that provides enrichment to the student and others.
-Funding for all IRA-recognized programs/activities are provided through student fees.
-All IRA programs/activities are partially sponsored by an academic Dean or department and are "integrally related" to a formal instructional offering; however, enrollment in an academic course is not a necessary condition for participating in an IRA.
+An Instructionally Related Activity (IRA) is an "out-of-class experience" that provides enrichment to students and enhances their learning at Cal Poly.
+Funding for all recognized IRAs is provided through student fees.
+All IRA programs/activities are partially sponsored by an academic dean or department and are "integrally related" to a formal instructional offering.

-The IRA Advisory Committee reviews requests for initial recognition of new IRA programs and all requests for IRA funding.
-The requests for recognition and funding are initiated through students and faculty advisors via the program/activity coordinator, who submits the proposal.
-With advice from the College Student Councils, the Deans review requests and make recommendations.
-Final recognition and funding recommendations are submitted by the IRA Advisory Committee to the President for approval.
+Requests for IRA recognition and funding are initiated through students and faculty advisors via the program/activity coordinators, who submit the proposals to the colleges.
+With advice from the College Student Councils, the deans review requests and make funding recommendations for the IRAs within their college.
+The IRA Advisory Committee reviews all requests for recognition of new IRA programs and the requests for University Interest IRA funding, and forwards their recomendations, along with the funding recommendations of the colleges, to the campus President for approval.

 - List of Recognized IRA Programs